Adam Lichtenheld

 About

-Adam is Senior Conflict Analyst and Advisor at USAID and author of Guilt by Location: Forced Displacement and Population Sorting in Civil Wars.
-As IPL’s executive director, he provided strategic vision and research management, while building the lab’s unique partnerships.
+Adam is an assistant professor in Peace Studies, Conflict Resolution, and International Relations at the Institute of Security and Global Affairs at Leiden University.
+He is the author of Guilt by Location: Forced Displacement and Population Sorting in Civil Wars.
+As IPL’s former executive director, he provided strategic vision and research management, while building the lab’s unique partnerships.
 He also designed and guided the experiential training that IPL provides for postdocs, graduate students, and undergraduates at Stanford.
 During his tenure at IPL, Adam brought wide-ranging experience working at the nexus between policy and research on migration and some of its underlying causes, including conflict and violence.